Ex-UConn official fined for improperly awarding fellowship

 #ReadLocal

+"The State of Connecticut Ethics Commission consists of political appointees, and is a government apparatus that has simply continued the racial discrimination initiated by the defendant University of Connecticut," attorney James Brewer said.
+"A real trial will occur in the United States District Court where my client's racial discrimination suit is pending."

-A UConn spokeswoman said last year that Thurmand's husband was ineligible because he did not have the required degree.
+The university said Thurmand included her husband, Martinus Evans, as a fellowship recipient for fall 2016 and told the graduate school dean the decision had been approved by an independent selection committee.
+UConn said that its investigation found Thurmand's husband was ineligible because he did not have the required degree.

+The ethics board held four days of hearings and determined Thurmand's actions violated state law and policies.

+UConn spokeswoman Stephanie Reitz said the board's findings were in keeping with the university's.

 Comments